-After close to 40 years in the construction industry – working for a mix of engineering consultants, subcontractors, and project and construction managers – Mike has faced just about every problem that’s likely to arise, and solved them.
-With his breadth of experience, he infuses projects with a global perspective and out-of-the-box thinking.
+After close to 40 years in the construction industry, nothing really surprises or scares Mike anymore.
+He has faced just about every problem that’s likely to arise – and solved them.